franc136/Lake-Michigan-Sailing-Passage-Conditions-Analysis-2018-2022/README.md

 ### September Weekly Conditions Summary

-To take the analysis one step further, once September was identified as the most ideal month for the passage, I analyzed ideal and worst wind direction conditions as well as ideal and worst weather conditions by month.
+To take the analysis one step further, once September was identified as the most ideal month for the passage, I analyzed ideal and worst wind direction conditions as well as ideal and worst weather conditions by week.

 ![September Weekly Conditions](/Images/Sept_Smry.png)